The latest grant opportunities for UK businesses and research organisations.

 Sectors: Automotive

-Also part of the DRIVE35 programme, the Innovation Fund competition offers substantial grants to help companies develop and demonstrate cutting-edge zero-emission vehicle technologies.
+The Innovation Fund competition offers substantial grants to help companies develop and demonstrate cutting-edge zero-emission vehicle technologies.

 This competition is split into two strands: